Pseudoexpertise/Math-Odyssey-II/README.md

 ## How to participate?

 Any student that has not completed school yet can participate.
 Far that you need to make a valid submission as described [here](./standards/rules.md#-correct-submission).

+Upon that, there are also other interesting things.